Improving infection control by minimising paper in hospitals

 The initial challenge faced by the trust was to scale up to support the demand for respiratory consultants.
 Within a couple of days, the trust had created a 24×7 on call rota for all respiratory consultants and doctors to provide round the clock diagnostic support for those treating Covid patients.
 The respiratory team needed rapid access to patient information, both on and off site, to enable rapid assessment and diagnosis and support the hugely challenging workload.

-He confirms, “Using Viper360, we were able to immediately provide the entire respiratory team with secure single sign-on access to key patient information as well as all test results, enabling clinicians to work effectively either within the hospital or from home, as required.”
+He confirms, “Using IMX-CR, we were able to immediately provide the entire respiratory team with secure single sign-on access to key patient information as well as all test results, enabling clinicians to work effectively either within the hospital or from home, as required.”

 Single patient history eliminates paper and reduces movement